Kunlong1994/lab3/Lab-06.md

 ## Connect to your Interaction Engine

-The Pi is a single-board computer, but it doesn't have it's own keyboard or mouse, so we will be connecting remotely using the terminal, over wifi, from your laptop.
+The Pi is a single-board computer, but it doesn't have its own keyboard or mouse, so we will be connecting to the Pi remotely from your laptop over wifi.

 We will [ssh](https://en.wikipedia.org/wiki/Secure_Shell) into the system so that we can control the computer via [Terminal on Mac](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) or [PuTTy on Windows](https://www.ssh.com/ssh/putty/download).

-These instructions assume your laptop and Pi are both connected to RedRover.
-If you have followed the preparatory instructions earlier your Pi should have booted up and sent you an email with its wifi IP address.
+These instructions assume your laptop and Pi are both connected to the same network, [RedRover](https://it.cornell.edu/wifi).
+If you have followed the preparatory instructions earlier, your Pi should have booted up and sent you an email with its wifi IP address.
 This IP address is available from the local network (i.e., RedRover) and we will use it to talk and control the Pi.

-In the following section we will refer to your IP address with the name `$Address`.
-When ever you see this replace the text (`$Address`) with the IP address your received in your mail
+In the following section, we will refer to your IP address with the name `$Address`.
+When ever you see this replace the text (`$Address`) with the IP address your received in your mail.

 ### 1. Verify the Pi is online